island-is/island.is/helm/islandis/README.md

 - add a new top-level entry for the service in [values.dev.yaml](./values.dev.yaml) - here we have settings specific to the Development environment
 - add a new top-level entry for the service in [values.prod.yaml](./values.prod.yaml) - here we have settings specific to the Production environment

+When the umbrella charet changes, you need to increment the version at the bottom of [Chart.yaml](./Chart.yaml)

 ## Upgrading the Helm chart template

 We are trying to stick to as few different templates as possible to avoid duplication and managed helm upgrades in a reasonable way.
 In [libs](./libs) folder we keep the different helm chart templates source.
 If you need to make changes in those you need to update the dependencies for the umbrella chart like this